-The Company is focused on balancing the need to reduce long-term debt and further developing our oil and gas properties to maintain or grow our annual production.
+The Company is focused on balancing reduction of long-term debt and further developing our oil and gas properties to maintain or grow our annual production.
 We intend to achieve both through proper allocation of cash flow generated by our operations and potentially through the sale of non-core assets.
 We intend to continue evaluating potential transactions to acquire strategic producing assets with attractive acreage positions that can provide competitive returns for our shareholders.

-- Growing production and reserves by developing our oil-rich resource base through conventional and horizontal drilling.
-In an effort to maximize its value and resources potential, Ring intends to drill and develop its acreage base in both the Northwest Shelf and Central Basin Platform assets, allowing Ring to execute on its plan of operating within its generated cash flow. - Reduction of long-term debt and deleveraging of asset.
+- Growing production and reserves by developing our oil-rich resource base through conventional vertical and horizontal drilling.
+In an effort to maximize its value and resources potential, Ring intends to drill and develop its acreage base in both its Northwest Shelf and Central Basin Platform assets, allowing Ring to execute on its plan of operating within its generated cash flow. - Reduction of long-term debt and deleveraging of asset.
 Ring intends to reduce its long-term debt primarily through the use of excess cash flow and potentially through the sale of non-core assets.
 The Company believes that with its attractive field level margins, it is well positioned to maximize the value of its assets and deleverage its balance sheet.
 The Company also believes through potential accretive acquisitions and strategic asset dispositions, it can accelerate the strengthening of its balance sheet.
-During the three months ended March 31, 2024, the Company made net paydowns of \$3 million on its revolving line of credit, resulting in the outstanding long-term debt balance of \$422 million. - Employ industry leading drilling and completion techniques.
-Ring's executive team intends to utilize new and innovative technological advancements for completion optimization, comprehensive geological evaluation, and reservoir engineering analysis to generate value and to build future development opportunities.
-These technological advancements have led to a low-cost structure that helps maximize the returns generated by our drilling programs. - Pursue strategic acquisitions with attractive upside potential.
-Ring has a history of acquiring leasehold positions that it believes to have additional resource potential that meet its targeted returns on invested capital and comparable to its existing inventory of drilling locations.
-We pursue an acquisition strategy designed to increase reserves at attractive finding costs and complement existing core properties.
-Management intends to continue to pursue strategic acquisitions and structure the potential transactions financially, so they improve balance sheet metrics and are accretive to shareholders.
+During the three months ended June 30, 2024, the Company made net paydowns of \$15 million on its revolving line of credit, resulting in the outstanding longterm debt balance of \$407 million. - Employ industry leading drilling and completion techniques.
+Ring's executive team utilizes new and innovative technological advancements for completion optimization, comprehensive geological evaluation, and reservoir engineering analysis to generate value and to build future development opportunities.
+These technological advancements have led to a low-cost structure that helps maximize returns generated by our drilling programs. - Pursue strategic acquisitions with attractive upside potential.
+Ring has a history of acquiring leasehold positions that it believes to have additional resource potential that meet its targeted returns on invested capital and are comparable to its existing inventory of drilling locations.
+We pursue an acquisition strategy designed to increase reserves at attractive finding costs and complement our existing core properties.
+Management intends to continue to pursue strategic acquisitions and structure them financially, to improve balance sheet metrics and be accretive to income metrics.
 Our executive team, with its extensive experience in the Permian Basin, has many relationships with operators and service providers in the region.
-Ring believes that leveraging the relationships of its management and board of directors will be a competitive advantage in identifying potential acquisition targets.
+Ring believes that leveraging the relationships of its management and board of directors is a competitive advantage in identifying potential acquisition targets.